dalecostadev/dalecostadev/README.md

 ### About me

-Hello world I'm Dalecosta, a seasoned Software and DevOps Engineer.
+Hello world!!!
+I'm Dalecosta, a seasoned Software and DevOps Engineer.
 From immersive hackathons to spearheading digital transformations, my experience in cloud services, DevOps practices and backend development drives innovation and excellence 🚀🚀

-If you want to know more about the languages and tools I use, please look at my [website](https://dalecosta.com) or for more details see my [about me](https://dalecosta.com/blog/about-me) section!
+If you're curious about who I am and what I do in life, please look at my [website](https://dalecosta.com) or for more details see my [about me](https://dalecosta.com/blog/about-me) section!

 If you'd like to support me, you can check out my [GitHub Sponsors](https://github.com/sponsors/dalecostadev) or my [donation page](https://dalecosta.com/donate).